ubffm/Annohub/README.md

   The process of plugin installation is handled by Grape, which helps resolve dependencies into the classpath.
 If you run
-  into errors you can obtain further information on the installation of Grape at https://tinkerpop.apache.org/docs/current/reference/#neo4j-gremlin
+  into problems you can obtain further information on the installation of Grape at https://tinkerpop.apache.org/docs/current/reference/#neo4j-gremlin

 3. Edit the Gremlin Server configuration file conf/neo4j-empty.properties to set the server's database directory